parulian1/evms/README.md

 - [ ] Track creation and management
 5. User
 - [ ] Allowing admin / staff to do CRUD for Event - Session - Track
+- [ ] Allowing to store speaker / attendee / user profile into one table profile.
+<br/> <br/>
+TODO : allowing attendee / user to see their purchased session with information of the event that was included